udacity/CarND-Capstone/Traffic_Light_Detection/README.md

 Taking the template config file provided by Tensorflow, we simply made the following adjustments:
 - Added the input_path to the train and validation tfrecord files.
-- EDITED the label_map_path to config/labels_map.pbtxt
+- Edited the label_map_path to config/labels_map.pbtxt
-- num_classes: 3 (for this model we have 3 classes only: red, green, yellow)
+- Updated num_classes: 3 (for this model we have 3 classes only: red, green, yellow)
 - The num_examples in the evaluation section that correspond to the number of samples in the evaluation record
 - The ssd_anchor_generator section, updating the scales and removing unused aspect ratios (the traffic lights are ~ 0.33)
 - Reduced the number of detections from 100 to 10 in max_detections_per_class and max_total_detections